Skip to content

 Browsing Models

-The JAOT marketplace is a catalog of pre-built optimization models published by organizations and the JAOT team.
-You can browse, evaluate, and activate models without writing any formulation code.
+The JAOT marketplace is a catalog of optimization models published by the community and the JAOT team.
+You can browse, evaluate, and — with one click — fork any model into your own studio, where it becomes a fully editable, versioned model of your organization.

 Accessing the Marketplace

 The public marketplace is available at /marketplace and does not require authentication to browse.
 Anyone can view model listings, read descriptions, and check input schemas.
-Authentication is only required when activating (purchasing) a model.
+Authentication is only required when you open a model in your studio.

 Search and Filter Controls